 Hartleys Tavern on 19 Elizabeth Street in downtown Picton offers a relaxed and casual atmosphere and an eclectic, often adventurous menu.
 Open Tuesday-Saturday, 5pm-midnight, with a short closure while the owners are on vacation from January 26 to February 13.

-A new option in Picton is Stella’s Eatery, where the menu “honours the legacy of grandmothers, mothers and daughters gathering around a fire, or a table” and is ever-changing, subject to the availability of local, fresh, foraged or seasonal ingredients.
+In Picton is Stella’s Wine Bar, where the menu “honours the legacy of grandmothers, mothers and daughters gathering around a fire, or a table” and is ever-changing, subject to the availability of local, fresh, foraged or seasonal ingredients.
 Open Thursday-Monday, 5 p.m. to close.
 Or visit their Waupoos restaurant Stella’s Eatery, where you’ll find similar vibes but larger plates, as well as Sunday brunch.